mindspore-ai/docs/docs/mindspore/source_en/design/mindir.md

 - .ir file: An IR file that describes the model structure in text format and can be directly viewed using any text editors.

-- .dat file: An IR file that describes the model structure more strictly than the .ir file.
-It contains more contents and can be directly viewed using any text editors.
+- By setting environment variable `export MS_DEV_SAVE_GRAPTHS_SORT_MODE=1`, an IR file with a filename extension named .ir can be generated: It has the same format as default IR file, but with different graph printing order.

 - .dot file: An IR file that describes the topology relationships between different nodes.
 You can use this file by [graphviz](http://graphviz.org/) as the input to generate images for users to view the model structure.
 For models with multiple operators, it is recommended using the visualization component [MindInsight](https://www.mindspore.cn/mindinsight/docs/en/master/dashboard.html#computational-graph-visualization) to visualize computing graphs.